vsanin42/cub3d/README.md

 - small adjustment to the update_mouse_cam() function and mouse enter handler, where it would spin endlessly if the cursor is already on the map when the window has opened but no movement had happened yet.
 - damn that minimap got hands

+3.03

+- minimap window shows the top right portion of the map now! now just gotta mirror it for all other sides.
+- minimap works smooth and cool, one exception is when trying to start to read the map from out of bounds, it won't show a part of the map, but it's no big deal tbh. it used to call an invalid read error, so i'd rather be safe than risk it on the evals.
+- also added some padding to make it stand out both in front of the walls and the ceiling.
+- TODO: test with different window resolutions - should be fine because no variable is really static but are fractions of fixed units like window height, but idk.